 More Wildlife in Patagonia

-Whales in Patagonia
+Whale Watching in Patagonia

 The waters around Patagonia are home to four types of whales: the orca, humpback, southern right and the blue whale.
-There are a number of dedicated whale-watching cruises and …
+There are a number of dedicated whale watching cruises and …

 Patagonia is an incredible place to see Penguins ('Pinguinos' in Spanish), and there are a surprising variety of species too!
 You'll find penguin reserves throughout Patagonia, …